mvazquezc/scc-fun/demo2/README.md

     ~~~sh
     sudo podman run --rm --runtime /usr/bin/runc --security-opt seccomp=/tmp/lsl.json fedora:32 ls -l /
+    total 4
+    lrwxrwxrwx.
+1 root root    7 Jan 28  2020 bin -> usr/bin
+    dr-xr-xr-x.
+2 root root    6 Jan 28  2020 boot
+    drwxr-xr-x.
+5 root root  340 Feb 16 09:15 dev
+    drwxr-xr-x.
+47 root root 4096 Jan  6 06:48 etc
+    drwxr-xr-x.
+2 root root    6 Jan 28  2020 home
+    lrwxrwxrwx.
+1 root root    7 Jan 28  2020 lib -> usr/lib
+    lrwxrwxrwx.
+1 root root    9 Jan 28  2020 lib64 -> usr/lib64
+    drwx------.
+2 root root    6 Jan  6 06:47 lost+found
+    drwxr-xr-x.
+2 root root    6 Jan 28  2020 media
+    drwxr-xr-x.
+2 root root    6 Jan 28  2020 mnt
+    drwxr-xr-x.
+2 root root    6 Jan 28  2020 opt
+    ...
     ~~~

 ## **Using Seccomp Profiles on OpenShift**

-At this point we have a valid seccomp profile, how can we get id added to OpenShift and start using it in our workloads? - Let's see.
+At this point we have a valid seccomp profile, how can we get it added to OpenShift and start using it in our workloads? - Let's see.

 ### **Using the seccomp profile in a workload**

 1. First, we need to make sure that the seccomp profile exists at the default directory `/var/lib/kubelet/seccomp/`.
-We need to create a MachineConfig for that.
+We need to create a MachineConfig (MC) for that.

     > **NOTE:** You can use `cat /tmp/ls.json | jq . | base64 -w0` to encode the file to base64
     ~~~sh